 In 2011 the coalition government introduced the Legal Aid, Sentencing and Punishment of Offenders Bill (LASPO).
 Resolution and other leading organisations and charities opposed the Bill, believing it to be a rushed and flawed piece of legislation.
 We urged MPs and Peers make amendments to avoid huge unfairness to families.

-The Bill received Royal Assent in 2012 and comes into force on 1 April 2013.
-Despite ensuring a number of concessions (see below) Resolution remains concerned that the Bill will have serious social consequences.
+The Bill received Royal Assent in 2012, becoming an Act of Parliament and came into force on 1 April 2013.
+Despite ensuring a number of concessions (see below) Resolution remains concerned that the Act will have serious social consequences.
 It is likely to increase the total cost of family breakdown and could effectively restrict justice for the most vulnerable.

 What can be done now?

 - Write to your MP if you have are experiencing difficulties accessing the help and support that you need.